 In addition to Cohen Milstein Sellers & Toll PLLC, the plaintiffs are represented by Boldt Law Firm, of Hollywood, Fla., and Gonzalez & Cartwright, P.A., of Lake Worth, Fla.
 The litigation is titled Herrera and Sanchez et al v.
 JFK Medical Center Limited Partnership and HCA, Inc.

 Court Order - April 26, 2016

 Founded in 1969, Cohen Milstein Sellers & Toll PLLC is a national leader in plaintiff class action lawsuits and complex litigation.
-As one of the premier firms in the country handling major complex cases, Cohen Milstein, with 80 attorneys, has offices in Washington, D.C., New York, Philadelphia, Chicago, Palm Beach Gardens, Fla., and Denver, Colo.
-For more information, visit http://www.cohenmilstein.com or call (202) 408-4600.
+As one of the premier firms in the country handling major complex cases, Cohen Milstein, with 80 attorneys, has offices in Washington, D.C., New York, Philadelphia, Chicago, and Palm Beach Gardens, Fla.
+For more information, visit https://www.cohenmilstein.com or call (202) 408-4600.